Skip to main content

 There are no recorded fatalities from scorpion stings in Spain.
 The country’s scorpion fauna is firmly in the “painful but not dangerous” category for healthy adults.
 This puts Spain in a completely different league from North Africa, the Middle East, or the Americas, where genuinely lethal species exist.
 That said, pain is pain, and prevention is far better than first aid.

-Where Scorpions Live and Hide
+Where Do Scorpions Live and Hide in Spain?

 Understanding scorpion habitat is the key to both avoiding stings and protecting your property.
 Scorpions are nocturnal predators that spend daylight hours hidden in cool, dark, tight spaces.